mclim9/rssd/README.md

-#Rohde&Schwarz Python SCPI Driver & Examples
+#Rohde&Schwarz Python SCPI Driver
 =====================================================================
 Example automation code for general purpose R&S equipment.
 Project
-also aims to provide a functional python driver for use in other projects.
+aims to provide a python driver for use in other projects.

 ### Drivers: